The eight steps you must follow to become a falconer:

 - There is no such thing as a stupid question - no matter how many times you ask it.

 - Follow your sponsor's advice, direction, and council.
-You should listen to other falconers, but they aren't the ones signing your paperwork, and that includes the Apprentice Contacts.
+You should not implement advice from other falconers unless you have clear a understanding and agreement with your sponsor to begin with.
+They aren't the ones signing your paperwork, and that includes the Apprentice Contacts.